talon-one/talon_one.rb/docs/IntegrationApi.md

 ## track_event_v2

-> TrackEventV2Response track_event_v2(body, opts)
+> IntegrationEventV2Response track_event_v2(body, opts)

 Track event

 Triggers a custom event.
 To use this endpoint:  1.
 Define a [custom event](https://docs.talon.one/docs/dev/concepts/entities/events#creating-a-custom-event) in the Campaign Manager.
 1. Update or create a rule to check for this event.
 1. Trigger the event with this endpoint.
 After you have successfully sent an event to Talon.One, you can list the received events in the **Events** view in the Campaign Manager.
 Talon.One also offers a set of [built-in events](https://docs.talon.one/docs/dev/concepts/entities/events).
 Ensure you do not create a custom event when you can use a built-in event.
 For example, use this endpoint to trigger an event when a customer shares a link to a product.
-See the [tutorial](https://docs.talon.one/docs/product/tutorials/referrals/incentivizing-product-link-sharing).  <div class=\"redoc-section\">    <p class=\"title\">Important</p>    1. `profileId` is required even though the schema does not specify it.
-1. If the customer profile ID is new, a new profile is automatically created but the `customer_profile_created` [built-in event ](https://docs.talon.one/docs/dev/concepts/entities/events) is **not** triggered.
-1. We recommend sending requests sequentially.
-See [Managing parallel requests](https://docs.talon.one/docs/dev/getting-started/integration-tutorial#managing-parallel-requests).
-1. [Archived campaigns](https://docs.talon.one/docs/product/campaigns/managing-campaigns#archiving-a-campaign) are not considered in rule evaluation.  </div>
+See the [tutorial](https://docs.talon.one/docs/product/tutorials/referrals/incentivizing-product-link-sharing).  > [!note] **Note** > - `profileId` is required even though the schema does not specify it. > - If the customer profile ID is new, a new profile is automatically created but the `customer_profile_created` [built-in event ](https://docs.talon.one/docs/dev/concepts/entities/events) is **not** triggered. > - We recommend sending requests sequentially.
+See [Managing parallel requests](https://docs.talon.one/docs/dev/getting-started/integration-tutorial#managing-parallel-requests). > - [Archived campaigns](https://docs.talon.one/docs/product/campaigns/managing-campaigns#archiving-a-campaign) are not considered in rule evaluation.

 ### Example